Semantic Mapping for Orchard Environments by Merging Two-Sides Reconstructions of Tree Rows: Introduction

 Fig.~\ref{fig:overview} illustrates an overview of our data collection.
-To the best of our knowledge, it is the first vision system for accurate estimation of tree morphology and fruit yield in orchards by using only an RGB-D camera.
+To the best of our knowledge, it is the first vision system for accurate estimation of tree morphology and fruit yield in orchards by using only an RGB or RGB-D camera (depth information is used only for measuring tree traits in the absolute scale).
 In summary, our work has the following key contributions: \begin{itemize} \item We present a novel mapping approach on RGB or RGB-D videos that can separately reconstruct 3D models of fruit trees from both sides and accurately merge them based on semantics, i.e., tree trunks and local ground patches. \item We introduce robust detection and fitting algorithms to estimate the initial trunk size and local planar ground for each tree, and integrate tree-trunk diameters into semantic SfM to further localize trunks and local ground patches. \item We measure tree height, canopy volume and trunk diameter through automated segmentation for each tree, and count fruits based on optimized information of 3D merged tree rows. \end{itemize}

 This paper is structured as follows.
 In the next section, we discuss the relevant literature.
 After discussing technical challenges, we introduce our proposed semantic mapping, followed by experimental results and a conclusion.